Paul Picerni: Guest appearances

 In 1954, Picerni was cast as the outlaw Rube Burrow in the syndicated western television series Stories of the Century, starring and narrated by Jim Davis.
 That same year, he had a role in the pilot episode for the 1957-58 NBC detective series, Meet McGraw.

 Picerni appeared in two episodes, "Gun Hand" and "Badge to Kill" of the syndicated western series 26 Men (1957–59).
 He also appeared in the episode "Gypsy Boy" of Tales of the Texas Rangers.
 In 1957, he played a deserter in an episode of the syndicated Boots and Saddles.

 Between 1957 and 1960, Picerni was cast three times in different roles, the last as Duke Blaine, on the ABC/Warner Brothers western series, Colt .45, starring Wayde Preston.

 In 1958, Picerni played a milkman on the ABC sitcom, The Donna Reed Show.
 He also portrayed a police detective in the episode "The Quemoy Story" of Behind Closed Doors.

 Picerni made three guest appearances on Perry Mason during its nine-year run on CBS.
 In 1958 he played Charles Gallagher in "The Case of the One-Eyed Witness", and defendant Army Sgt.
 Joseph Dexter in "The Case of the Sardonic Sergeant".
 In 1963, he played murderer Walter Jefferies in "The Case of the Bouncing Boomerang".
 In 1964, he appeared in The Fugitive, in the episode "Search in a Windy City".

 In 1967, Paul appeared with his daughter Gina Picerni in the episode "The Chameleon" of My Three Sons.
+He also made a featured appearance as a POW who tries to betray the other prisoners by selling damning information to the Nazis, in the "One in Every Crowd" episode of Hogan's Heroes (season 3, episode 10, first broadcast November 11, 1967).